Quick Summary

 What was SEBI’s Action Against Supreme Investrade for Misleading Advisory Services?

-SEBI passed an adjudication order against Abhishek Kumar Singh, proprietor of Supreme Investrade and Research Services.
+SEBI passed an adjudication order against Abhishek Kumar Singh research analyst, proprietor of Supreme Investrade.

 After examining multiple investor complaints, chat records, and submissions, SEBI concluded that the research analyst had violated several provisions of securities laws.